 Morris will be an advocate for musician concerns and will help to create an environment of participation and inclusion within the union

-At ABT, I have been elected to the orchestra committee for seven years, and have successfully negotiated two contracts for the orchestra.
-I’ve also served on the Broadway Theatre Committee for four years.
+At ABT, I was a member of the orchestra committee for seven years, and was Executive Board Liaison for the recently concluded, successful contract negotiation.
+I’ve also served on the Broadway Theatre Committee for four years and the Met Opera Associates Committee for 2 years.
 These experiences have given me the skills necessary to serve the greater music community at Local 802 on the Executive Board.
 I believe I can make a difference.

 The musicians of Local 802 deserve to be represented by those willing to develop new strategies for governance.
 Our music industry, both here in NYC and nation-wide, faces considerable challenges in the coming days, and I believe that change is needed now.
 I ask for your vote to the Executive Board and promise to work hard to solve our present problems and ensure a robust environment for future generations.